medcomdk/dk_MunicipalityObservationResults/docs/index.md

-## 2 Test and Trial use approvemnet
+## 2 Test and approvement
- Approvement of a system  to trial use implies both an approved testprotocol and run-through of TouchStone test scripts.
+Approvement of a system to production trial implies both an approved testprotocol and run-through of TouchStone test scripts.
 TouchStone describes an infrastructure that allows for automated test and validation against the IG's developed by MedCom.

->The testprotocols and touchstone testscripts wille be added as soon as they are prepared.!
+>Note: The testprotocols and touchstone testscripts wille be added as soon as they are prepared.!